rsantanna/genuvem/README.md

 This project depends on [Google Cloud CLI](https://cloud.google.com/sdk/docs/install).
 Please, install it and set up your GCP credentials.
-It is recommended creating a [service account](https://cloud.google.com/iam/docs/service-accounts) specific to this project.

 Make sure your default subnet has access to the internet and other Google Cloud services.
 You can enable a Cloud NAT using the default configurations if your subnet is not configured yet.